FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects that the entered Phone Number is invalid.
   * 2a1.
-ArtHive displays an error message with the correct phone number format.
+ArtHive displays an error message.

     Use case resumes at step 2.

 * 2b.
 ArtHive detects that the client Name contains invalid characters or exceeds 40 characters.
   * 2b1.
-ArtHive displays an error message specifying the issue.
+ArtHive displays an error message.

     Use case resumes at step 2.

 * 2c.
 ArtHive detects that the entered Project Tag is invalid.
   * 2c1.
-ArtHive displays an error message specifying the issue (excessive length or invalid characters).
+ArtHive displays an error message.

     Use case resumes at step 2.